artyomkronik1/Basic-chat-app-express-node-html-/README.md

 # Basic-chat-app-express-node-html-
-basic chat app built on html js node express
+basic chat app built on html express + socket user can chat with other users on their common chat room on localhost:3000